fmaguire/mag_sim_paper/manuscript.md

 F.M. and B.J. conceived and designed the study, performed MAG analyses, generated the figures, and wrote the manuscript.
 W.Y.V.L. and K.G. provided key input on genomic island and subcellular localisation analyses, respectively.
-Results and manuscript were discussed with F.S.L.B and R.G.B.
+F.S.L.B and R.G.B. provided advice throughout the project.
 All authors contributed to and approved the manuscript.

 ### Corresponding authors